 - Continue your read aloud - Record up to 8-minutes of video and share it to Class Story.
 This means you can pick up where you left off in your chapter book, or start reading something new together!

-- Students can post book reviews - Students can journal and/or record video to post it to their own Portfolios, perfect for sharing what they are reading.
+- Students can post book reviews - Students can journal and/or record a video to post it to their own Portfolios, perfect for sharing what they are reading.
 But don’t take my word for it ;)

-- Running records - want to keep track of students progress in reading?
+- Running records - want to keep track of students' progress in reading?
 Have them take a picture of a page from their book, then use the voice notes to record themselves reading.

-- Math talks - If you’re sharing worksheets home, ask students to upload a photo.
+- Math talks - If you’re sending worksheets home, ask students to upload a photo.
 Then they can use the voice notes to explain their math thinking, and the annotation tool to mark up their page.

 - Found math - Creativity isn’t just for art.
 Ask students to use found objects, like loose change, or other items around the house, to share what they know about your most recent math topics.
 They can take a photo and use the annotation tool to create and explain math problems.